Go Back Up

 • See if you qualify for a 0% APR medical credit card.

-• Review any medical bills for errors such as incorrect line items or double billing.
+• Review your medical bills for errors such as incorrect line items or double-billing.

-You can also take steps to avoid major medical debt before it happens, including:
+You can also take the following steps to avoid major medical debt before it happens:

-• Asking if there are more affordable or generic versions of any expensive prescribed medications.
+• Request more affordable or generic versions of any expensive prescribed medications.

-• Asking your employer to offer a health reimbursement arrangement (HRA).
+• Ask your employer to offer a health reimbursement arrangement (HRA).

 How an HRA can help you pay your medical bills

 An HRA is a customizable and formal health benefit employers can offer employees to help them pay for their medical expenses.
-With an HRA, your employer can reimburse you tax-free for qualified out-of-pocket costs, including various medical procedures, mental health counseling, and sometimes individual health insurance premiums.
+With an HRA, your employer can reimburse you tax-free for qualified out-of-pocket costs, including individual health insurance premiums.

-With an HRA, employers provide their employees with a monthly allowance to spend on healthcare services.
+With an HRA, employers give their employees a monthly allowance for healthcare services.
 Once an employee provides proof of purchase for an eligible expense, employers will reimburse them up to a set allowance amount.

 An HRA can help consumers avoid medical debt by covering an array of out-of-pocket costs that a group policy can’t.
 Unused HRA funds accumulate by rolling over from month to month until the end of the year.
-However, if you leave their company, any unspent allowance stays with your employer.
+However, any unspent allowance stays with your employer if you leave their company.

-There are three types of HRAs that can help you better manage your healthcare costs:
+Three types of HRAs can help you better manage your healthcare costs:

-1. The qualified small employer HRA (QSEHRA): A QSEHRA is for businesses with fewer than 50 full-time equivalent employees (FTEs).
+1. The qualified small employer HRA (QSEHRA).
+A QSEHRA is for businesses with fewer than 50 full-time equivalent employees (FTEs).
 The IRS sets maximum annual contribution limits; however, there are no minimum limits.
 Full-time W-2 employees are automatically eligible for the benefit.
-But, you must have a health insurance plan with minimum essential coverage (MEC) to participate.
+But you must have a health plan with minimum essential coverage (MEC) to participate.

-2. The individual coverage HRA (ICHRA): An ICHRA is similar to the QSEHRA, but it’s for employers of all sizes and has no maximum contribution limits.
+2. The individual coverage HRA (ICHRA).
+An ICHRA is similar to the QSEHRA.
+But it’s for employers of all sizes and has no maximum contribution limits.
 You can opt in or out of an ICHRA based on affordability.
-But, if you opt-in, you must have a qualifying form of individual health coverage to take advantage of the benefit.
+If you opt in, you must have a qualifying form of individual health coverage to take advantage of the benefit.

-3. The group coverage HRA (GCHRA), or integrated HRA: If your employer offers a group health plan, they can boost it with a GCHRA.
+3. The group coverage HRA (GCHRA), or integrated HRA.
+If your employer offers traditional group health insurance, they can boost it with a GCHRA.
 You can only participate in this HRA if you enroll in your employer’s group plan.
-But if you do, your employer can reimburse you for out-of-pocket expenses your group plan doesn’t cover, like deductibles and coinsurance, with no maximum contribution limits.
-But, group plan premiums are ineligible for reimbursement.
+But if you do, your employer can reimburse you for out-of-pocket expenses your policy doesn’t cover, like deductibles and coinsurance, with no maximum contribution limits.
+Insurance premiums are ineligible for reimbursement.

 Conclusion

-If your employer offers you an HRA, you’ll have a powerful tool to help you reduce the financial burden of out-of-pocket healthcare expenses.
-By leveraging an HRA, you’ll be in a better position to pay off costly bills before they impact your credit score.
+If your employer offers you an HRA, you’ll have a powerful tool to help you reduce the financial hardship of out-of-pocket healthcare expenses.
+By leveraging an HRA powered by PeopleKeep by Remodel Health, you can pay costly bills before they impact your credit score and wallet.

 The information in this article isn't financial or medical advice.
 You should consult the relevant professionals for specific advice about your situation.